Kenechukwu-val/task-manager-api/README.md

   - Subtasks (other task documents linked as dependencies)
 - 🔄 **Circular dependency prevention middleware**
 - ❌ Cannot mark a task as `done` unless all subtasks are complete
-- 🗑️ **Recursive deletion** — When a task is deleted, all its subtasks are also deleted
+- 🗑️ **Recursive deletion** — when a task is deleted, all its subtasks are also deleted
 - 📊 Task filtering by status and priority
 - 💥 Clean and consistent error handling